davhogan/MyBuddy/README.md

 The player continues to roll the die until they can't draw a new body part.
 First player to draw their Buddy wins.
 This version of the game is between the player and the AI.
-Because no actual strategy is involved when the game starts it automatically plays out.

 [License](LICENSE)